-A blended program or course uses the best of both worlds.
-As with any program, the teaching and learning activities are designed carefully considering the learning goals, but in this case, delivery is also taken into account.
-In general, the more passive activities and/or the ones that can be executed at one’s own pace take place in an (individual) online setting.
-The available face-to-face time is spent on more interactive activities, such as discussions, simulations, and feedback.
+Blended teaching has synchronous and asynchronous aspects.
+The more passive activities and/or the ones that can be executed at one’s own pace take place in an individual online setting (asynchronous).
+The teacher and students all come together at the same time, in class or online, to spent time on more interactive activities, such as discussions, simulations, and feedback (synchronous).
 For example, students watch knowledge clips online and prepare a case study in their own time, to later discuss their findings in an interactive online or on-campus seminar.

 Synchronous vs. asynchronous teaching